-There is no cost to the County in regards to this public forum apart from the staff time in compiling the data, preparing the documents, and publishing the required notices.
-The costs associated with preparing the agenda item are nominal and absorbed by the department's FY2018/19 Adopted Budget.
+There is no cost to the County related to this public forum apart from staff time spent on compiling the data, preparing the documents, and publishing the required notices.
+The costs associated with preparing the agenda item are nominal and absorbed by the department's FY2020/21 Preliminary Budget.